Billy-dev100/-bretacademy/content/about-us.md

 **Fact:** Statistics say that over 75% of all traders lose money while trading intraday in the Crude Oil markets.
 This is because the average (inexperienced) traders often rely on indicators, which are mostly lagging.
 Professional traders are aware of this and create the momentum to start a movement.
 By the time the average trader gets a trade signal, the trade opportunity is almost over.
 Professionals will be selling their positions to indicator-based traders.

-online trading International LTD's techniques are based on this concept, which keeps us aligned with the other Professional and Institutional traders.
+Our trading techniques are based on this concept, which keeps us aligned with the other Professional and Institutional traders.
 Crude Oil also follows certain predictable movements across different trading zones which are known to some Professional Intuitional traders.

 We follow this concept, and take advantage of predictable movements, from the Asian to the European trading zones, and subsequently to NYMEX in the USA.